Mr Lee Tze Shiong

 In the current business environment, “change” is a “constant” and with rapid adoption of technology, business owners are no longer able to be working in their comfort zone and execute their operations without taking into consideration the changing demands from customers, vendors, business partners, stakeholders and their employees.
-Business Transformation is the process of changing the systems, processes, people, technology and most importantly the mind set of all stakeholders.

 Before embarking on any transformation journey, business leaders need to have a clear vision for the organisation.
 Taking the lead in corporate social responsibility and be at the forefront of technological advancement and digitalisation are some common priorities of top management today.
 Setting a vision requires involvement of mid-management and engagement from all levels of staff.
 Having their buy-in and support in embracing change will ensure a smooth transition.
 All these require careful planning and to ensure successful change management, external consultants are usually engaged by management to help them manage the process, including setting goals and key performance indicators which should be aligned to the strategic direction of the organisation.
 Business leaders need to identify their strengths, weaknesses, opportunities and threats in order to create self-awareness.
 With the knowledge and thereafter deploying the right expertise to rectify the root causes of problems, the organisation is then able to manage its’ operational, financial, human capital and technological risks effectively when it embarks on its transformation journey.